domenic/unhandled-rejections-browser-spec/README.md

     1. Initialise _event_'s `promise` attribute to _p_.
     1. Initialise _event_'s `reason` attribute to the value of _p_'s [[PromiseResult]] internal slot.
     1. Dispatch _event_ at the current script's [global object](https://html.spec.whatwg.org/multipage/webappapis.html#global-object).
     1. If event was canceled, then the promise rejection is handled.
-Otherwise, the promise rejection is unhandled.
+Otherwise, the promise rejection is not handled.
     1. If _p_'s [[PromiseIsHandled]] internal slot is false, add _p_ to the outstanding rejected promises weak set.

+This implementation results in promise rejections being marked as **handled** or **not handled**.
+These concepts parallel handled and not handled for [script errors](https://html.spec.whatwg.org/multipage/webappapis.html#concept-error-handled).

+_NOTE:_ Implementations should use the handled/not handled state of promise rejections when determining what to log in any debugging interfaces.
+That is, intercepting an `unhandledrejection` event and calling `preventDefault()` should prevent the corresponding rejection from showing up in the developer console or similar.

 #### The PromiseRejectionEvent interface